cockroachdb/docs/v20.1/orchestrate-cockroachdb-with-kubernetes-multi-cluster.md

 </section>

 {{site.data.alerts.callout_success}}
-In each Kubernetes cluster, the StatefulSet configuration sets all CockroachDB nodes to write to `stderr`, so if you ever need access to a pod/node's logs to troubleshoot, use `kubectl logs <podname> --context=<cluster-context> --namespace=<cluster-namespace>` rather than checking the log on the persistent volume.
+In each Kubernetes cluster, the StatefulSet configuration sets all CockroachDB nodes to write to `stderr`, so if you ever need access to a pod/node's logs to troubleshoot, use `kubectl logs <podname> --context <cluster-context> --namespace <cluster-namespace>` rather than checking the log on the persistent volume.
 {{site.data.alerts.end}}

 <section class="filter-content" markdown="1" data-scope="gke">